dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-You'll also need to add a private loggedInBuilder instance constant for the RootRouter:
+You'll also need to add a private `loggedInBuilder` constant for the `RootRouter`:

 ```swift
     // MARK: - Private